Little Nemo (1911 film): Reception and legacy

 Distributed by Vitagraph, the film debuted in theaters on April 8, 1911.
 McCay included the film as part of his vaudeville act beginning April 12.
 Little Nemo was popular with audiences and earned positive reviews.
-Film magazine The Moving Picture World called Nemo "an admirable piece of work ... one of those films which have a natural advertising heritage in the great and wide popularity of its subject—Little Nemo is known everywhere."
+Film magazine The Moving Picture World called Nemo "an admirable piece of work".
 The Morning Telegraph called McCay's new film-enhanced act "even a greater go than his previous one", and put McCay on its "Blue List" of vaudeville "Actors and Acts of the Highest Ratings".
 In 1938 architect Claude Bragdon reminisced of the excitement he felt when he saw Little Nemo, saying he "had witnessed the birth of a new art".
 Nemo appeared on stage and in theaters within the same week, but McCay postponed the theatrical releases of his next two films, How a Mosquito Operates (1912) and Gertie the Dinosaur (1914), for some time after he used them in his stage show.

 Animation historian Giannalberto Bendazzi saw the transforming series of images in the plotless Nemo serving as little more than a demonstration of the animation medium's capabilities.
 Bendazzi wrote that McCay overcame this overt experimentalism in How a Mosquito Operates.

 McCay's working method was laborious, and animators developed a number of methods to reduce the workload and speed production to meet the demand for animated films.
 Within a few years of Nemo's release, Canadian Raoul Barré's registration pegs combined with American Earl Hurd's cel technology became near-universal methods in animation studios.
 In 1916, McCay himself adopted the cel method, beginning with his fourth film The Sinking of the Lusitania (1918).

 In 2009, Little Nemo was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".